 Communication

+In almost any job your students may encounter (whether it currently exists or not), they will be working with others.
+The better they are at communicating at a young age, the better they will be at working in any team-based setting.
 By having students document their learning in a digital portfolio, they are able to continually improve their communication skills.
 Since digital portfolios allow students to express themselves in a variety of ways, students are able to develop both their written and verbal communication skills.

 Additionally, by encouraging students to work in groups as much as possible, not only will they become more effective communicators and develop collaboration skills, but they will also become more self-aware.
+Being self-aware also contributes to one's ability to communicate their strengths and weaknesses in the workplace.

 See relevant SpacesEDU Lesson Plans: